By Greece specialist Abby

 Sandra led me into the complex via the Sacred Way, a path that was once lined with statues and temples, but today is littered with broken columns and skeletal remains of long-gone buildings.
 She explained that there was more to Delphi than just the Oracle — this was the site of the Delphic or Pythian games, one of the four Pan-Hellenic competitions (the others are the Nemean, Isthmian and, of course, Olympic Games).

 The ruins are impressive but compact and for most people, a few hours rambling through the stone blocks is probably enough.
 Be sure not to skip the small museum, where you can see the Omphalos.
-The name translates to ‘bellybutton’ — a nod to the fact that this was the naval of the world.
+The name translates to ‘bellybutton’ — a nod to the fact that this was the navel of the world.
 The ancients believed this was the rock that Zeus’s mother gave to his father, Chronos, who swallowed it whole, thinking it was his son.

 Take a ferry out to ancient Delos

 The Cycladic Islands draw their name from the Greek kyklos, for circle or cycle.
 The hub around which this cycle rotates is Delos, a sacred island that was the mythological birthplace of twin gods Apollo and Artemis.
 The city once rivalled Athens and Delphi for importance, though it went into steep decline after it was brutally ransacked twice in the first century BC.

 Today, the island is slowly revealing its secrets to ongoing excavation.
 Archaeologists live in a small clutch of modern houses, but overnight stays are forbidden for everyone else, so you’re tied to the schedule of the ferry from nearby Mykonos.

 There’s no shade to speak of on the island, just rugged land covered in marble ruins.
 My guide for the island, Marilena, suggested I visit in the late afternoon when the sun is less powerful.
 Wandering past anonymous foundations, she brought the cryptic remains to life, explaining which were once shops or temples, and pointing out the mosaics that mark the courtyards of now-fallen mansions.